 Confluence and Jira has always been a classic integration but one that’s popular for a reason.
-The ability to link a work tracking tool like Jira to Confluence has helped teams across all different verticals to achieve success and communicate the progress of initiatives.
+The ability to link a work-tracking tool like Jira to Confluence has helped teams across different verticals to achieve success and communicate the progress of initiatives.

 Being able to visualise the state that work is in and to easily navigate to work in progress from Confluence saves teams a huge amount of time.
 Equally linking a page to a Jira ticket allows for teams that are Jira centric, like developers, to easily navigate to a Confluence page to get more context.

 Iframes for anything else!